 Ritalin should not be used in children under the age of six.
 Ritalin is not appropriate for people with a history of glaucoma, Tourettes syndrome, or motor tics.
 Ritalin should not be used by pregnant women or people who suffer from anxiety or agitation.
-Ritalin should be used ...read more
+Ritalin should be used with caution in people with a history of heart problems, high blood pressure, aggression, drug abuse, seizures, bipolar disorder, or psychotic symptoms.read more

 Ritalin is a stimulant.
 Ritalin is believed to work by changing the balance of neurotransmitters in the brain.